James Antonio Barnes: Early life

 Little is known about Barnes' early life.
 Born on April 27, 1944, in Detroit, Michigan, he was regularly mistreated by his alcoholic parents, with Barnes claiming that his mother had attempted to miscarry by ingesting a quantity of drugs.
 In another instance, he had been put in a sack and lowered into a well as punishment for misbehaving.
-He started exhibiting signs of mental illness early in his life, and had to be treated in various institutions around Michigan, Tennessee and Missouri for depression, hallucinations and drug abuse.
+He started exhibiting signs of mental illness early in his life, and had to be treated for depression, hallucinations, and drug abuse in various institutions around Michigan, Tennessee, and Missouri.
 In between these treatments, Barnes committed a variety of petty crimes, with his most notable conviction being for a bank robbery committed in Detroit.

 After being released from prison, Barnes found employment as a factory worker for a General Motors plant, but was laid off after company sales went down.
 Left without a home or any close living relatives, he decided to move to Memphis, Tennessee, settling in the Knightwoods neighborhood of Parkway Village.